MahdiAll99/MEDimage/README.md

   * [7.
 Statement](#6-statement)

 ## 1. Introduction
 *MEDimage* is a Python package for processing and extracting features from medical images.
 It gives you the ability to process and filter images and compute all types of radiomic features.
-This package has been standarised with the [IBSI](https://theibsi.github.io/) norms.
+This package has been standarized with the [IBSI](https://theibsi.github.io/) norms.

 ## 2. Installation